dev-goraebap/nestjs-mvc-tools/README.md

 ## Project Core Libraries and Key Considerations

 This project allows you to select and install only the libraries you need through template options.
-You can selectively include @hotwired series and @tailwindcss libraries based on project requirements, with the default being the `full` template that includes both libraries.
+You can selectively include @hotwired series and @tailwindcss libraries based on project requirements, with the default being the most basic `minimal` template.

 ### Vite HMR Support Issues